ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {{site.data.keyword.vmwaresolutions_short}} is an English-only product.
 Therefore, all features on the console, including the user documentation, are available in English only.

-## What are the differences between a Cloud Foundation instance and vCenter Server instance?
+## What are the differences among a vCenter Server instance, Cloud Foundation instance, and VMware vSphere cluster?

-Both instance types provide deployment choices for VMware virtual environments.
-However, the difference is standardized versus customized.
+All instance types provide deployment choices for VMware virtual environments.
+However, the difference is the extent of customizability and automation.

+* When you order a VMware vCenter Server instance, you deploy a VMware virtual environment with customized compute, storage, and network resources.
+For more information about the deployed components, see the _vCenter Server technical specifications_ section in [vCenter Server overview](../vcenter/vc_vcenterserveroverview.html).
 * When you order a VMware Cloud Foundation instance, you deploy a unified software-defined data center (SDDC) platform.
 For more information about the deployed components, see [Cloud Foundation instance components](../sddc/sd_cloudfoundationoverview.html#cloud-foundation-instance-components).
-* When you order a VMware vCenter Server instance, you deploy a VMware virtual environment with customized compute, storage, and network resources.
-For more information about the deployed components, see [vCenter Server instance components](../vcenter/vc_vcenterserveroverview.html#vcenter-server-instance-components).
+* When you order a VMware vSphere cluster, you obtain the maximum of flexibility to design and build your hosted VMware environment while incorporating VMware-compatible hardware.
+However, {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components for the VMware vSphere cluster.
-* The functions that are supported for Cloud Foundation instances and vCenter Server instances are different.
-For more information, see [Instance comparison chart](inst_comp_chart.html).
+* The functions that are supported for vCenter Server instances, Cloud Foundation instances, and vSphere clusters are different.
+For more information, see [Offering comparison chart](inst_comp_chart.html).

+## What is included in a vCenter Server instance?

+For more information, see the _vCenter Server technical specifications_ section in [vCenter Server overview](../vcenter/vc_vcenterserveroverview.html).

 ## What is included in a Cloud Foundation instance?

-For more information, see [Cloud Foundation instance components](../sddc/sd_cloudfoundationoverview.html#cloud-foundation-instance-components).
+For more information, see [Cloud Foundation instance components](../sddc/sd_cloudfoundationoverview.html).

-## What is included in a vCenter Server instance?
+## What is included in a vSphere cluster?

-For more information, see [vCenter Server instance components](../vcenter/vc_vcenterserveroverview.html#vcenter-server-instance-components).
+For more information, see [Components of VMware vSphere on IBM Cloud](../vsphere/vs_vsphereclusteroverview.html).

 ## Is a two-node vCenter Server instance highly available?